alvinary/artale/README.md

 #### Existence

-You can simulate some simple kinds of assertions of existence using this cheap trick:
+Assertions of existence can be made indirectly:

 ```
 has part (b : part, e : part), entrance (e) => has entrance (b)